MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-05-02-Google-Play-64-bit-requirement.md

 ###MobileFirst 7.1 apps
-64-bit Support for MobileFirst 7.1 apps iwill be announced soon.
+64-bit Support for MobileFirst 7.1 apps will be announced soon.